How Much Does It Cost to Install Shiplap in 2025?

 With strategic planning and smart choices, you can keep your shiplap installation costs under control and within budget with these tips:

-• Ask contractors about potential bulk discounts if installing shiplap in multiple rooms.
+• Ask about bulk discounts if you’re paneling several rooms.

-• Choose standard board sizes to avoid material waste and extra cutting time, which can add to labor costs.
+• Stick with standard board sizes to avoid waste and extra cutting fees.

 How HomeAdvisor Gets Its Cost Data